 Nudges to Privacy Behaviour: Exploring an Alternative Approach to Privacy Notices

 Studies have shown that although people say they are concerned about their privacy, they do not behave accordingly (this is called the privacy paradox).
 Privacy notices do not help much – they are seldom read and seldom understood.
 This project explored the degree to which nudges, which are changes in the environment in which a decision is taken, can change behaviour in the area of digital privacy.
 Results show that the presence of an anthropomorphic character leads to greater disclosure of personal information.
 Differences across countries, age groups and levels of education are also reported.

-The JRC is currently running a project on the provision of consumer information in the digital online market in collaboration with the Directorate General for Justice.
-The results of this activity will feed into the guidelines that the Directorate General for Justice intends to publish early in 2014 to clarify the provisions related to digital goods in the Consumer Rights Directive.
-In particular, the role of JRC is to provide (a) a state of the art literature review in behavioural sciences related to the most effective mechanisms to provide information to consumers, (b) a series of in-depth, semi-structured interview with managers of the most important companies in the market building-up a review of best existing business practices to understand which mechanisms are already in use and (c) a behavioural experiment with a representative sample of 600 consumers to test in the lab some possible solutions.
+The JRC conducted a project on the provision of consumer information in the digital online market in collaboration with the Directorate General for Justice.
+The results of this activity fed into the guidelines that the Directorate General for Justice published to clarify the provisions related to digital goods in the Consumer Rights Directive.
+JRC conducted interviews with managers of the most important companies in the market and ran a laboratory behavioural experiment with a representative sample of 600 consumers to test possible solutions.